RomanKalkreuth/RomanKalkreuth/README.md

-- 👋 Hi, I’m Roman Kalkreuth
+- 👋 Hi, I’m Roman
-- 👀 I’m interested in Genetic Programming
+- 👀 I’m primarily interested in (graph-based) genetic programming (GP)
-- 💞️ I’m looking to collaborate on applications, analysis and extension of Genetic Programming
+- 💞️ I’m looking to collaborate on applications, analysis and extensions for GP
 - 📫 You can reach me at twitter.com/RomanKalkreuth